rails/rails/guides/source/2_3_release_notes.md

 ### Batch Processing

-You can now process large numbers of records from an ActiveRecord model with less pressure on memory by using `find_in_batches`:
+You can now process large numbers of records from an Active Record model with less pressure on memory by using `find_in_batches`:

 ```ruby
 Customer.find_in_batches(:conditions => {:active => true}) do |customer_group|